Is Retiring in Panama Right For You?

 Once you’re retired, you don’t need to be in such a hurry anyway!

-If you expect Panama to be just like the United States or Canada but cheaper, you will be very disappointed.
+You will be very disappointed if you expect Panama to be just like the United States or Canada but cheaper.

 The primary language is Spanish in Panama, so you will hear Spanish being spoken everywhere you go.
 If you live in a town with a high concentration of ex-pats, more English is spoken, and you can get by without knowing much Spanish.

 You cannot expect Panamanians to speak English.
-You can usually get your point across using Google Translate and a big smile.
+You can usually communicate your point using Google Translate with a big smile.

 Your patience will be tested in Panama.
 Eventually, you will succumb to the Tranquilo mentality.